UlysseDurand/cv/README.md

 # CV

-The goal is to make a website to use as a curriculum or as a portfolio
+This project is for rendering the CV, both as a pdf and as a web page.